Can Rust-Oleum Be Used on Wood? — Enamel, Spray Paint, & More

 Painting Wood with Rust-Oleum Metal Paint: Tips & Tricks

-For an outstanding result when you paint wood surface with Rustoleum oil-based paint, follow these best practices:
+For an outstanding result when you paint wood surface with Rustoleum oil-based paint, follow my tried and tested practices:

 restoring file cabinet with Rust-Oleum 7582838